-Cardinal Dominik Jaroslav Duka, Archbishop of Prague, was born on 26 April 1943 at Hradec Králové in the then Czechoslovakia.
+Cardinal Dominik Jaroslav Duka, Archbishop Metropolitan of Prague (Czech Republic), was born on 26 April 1943 at Hradec Králové in the then Czechoslovakia.

 In 1960, following high school and unable to continue his vocational studies, he worked in a factory and served 2 years in the military.
 Then, in 1965, he was admitted to Sts Cyril and Methodius Theological Faculty in Litomĕřice.
 On 5 January 1968, he secretly entered the Order of Friars Preachers - then illegal in Czechoslavakia –and was given the name Dominik.
 He holds a licence in theology.